2Tiny2Scale/ScaleTail/services/booklore/README.md

 # BookLore with Tailscale Sidecar Configuration

-This Docker Compose configuration sets up [BookLore](https://github.com/booklore-app/booklore) with Tailscale as a sidecar container to securely access and manage your audiobook and podcast library over a private Tailscale network.
+This Docker Compose configuration sets up [BookLore](https://github.com/booklore-app/booklore) with Tailscale as a sidecar container to securely access and manage your book library over a private Tailscale network.
 By integrating Tailscale, you can ensure that your BookLore instance remains private and accessible only to devices within your Tailscale network.

 ## BookLore